 From the Center for Documentary Studies at Duke University supports documentary artists, working alone or in teams, who are involved in extended, on-going fieldwork projects that rely on and exploit the interplay of words and images1.
 First announced in 1990, the Dorothea Lange–Paul Taylor Prize was created by the Center for Documentary Studies at Duke University to encourage collaboration between documentary writers and photographers in the tradition of the acclaimed photographer Dorothea Lange and writer and social scientist Paul Taylor.
 In 1941 Lange and Taylor published An American Exodus, a book that renders human experience eloquently in text and images and remains a seminal work in documentary studies. he Lange-Taylor Prize is intended to support artists, working alone or in teams, who are engaged in extended, ongoing fieldwork projects that fully exploit the relationship of words and images in the powerful, persuasive representation of a subject.
 The prize is not awarded for completed projects or to support the production of a book, exhibit, website, or other outcomes.
 The winner receives $10,000, features in Center for Documentary Studies’ digital publications, and inclusion in the Archive of Documentary Arts at Rubenstein Library, Duke University.
-SUBMISSIONS FOR THE 2020 LANGE-TAYLOR PRIZE will be accepted from February 15 to May 15, 2021.
+SUBMISSIONS FOR THE 2020 LANGE-TAYLOR PRIZE will be accepted from Feb 15 to May 15, 2021.
 Deadline extended!
 Entries must be submitted before midnight (EST) on May 15.
-The winner will be publicly announced in September 2021.
+The winner will be publicly announced in Sept 2021.